Skip to Main Content

 Introduction and Research Methodology

-3. Develop a research strategy -- Identify the questions(s) to be researched and determine the approach to research each question.
+• Identify the questions(s) to be researched and determine the approach to research each question.
 What primary sources will you need to find?
-What secondary sources will assist you in identifying relevant primary sources?
-What types of secondary sources will be most helpful?
+Cases, and/or statutes, and/or regulations?
+What secondary sources will be most helpful to assist you in identifying relevant primary sources?
 Are there other materials beyond traditional primary/secondary sources that would be helpful, such as legislative history materials?

-5. Identify and fill holes -- Develop a research strategy to fill in any gaps in the research and to address any new issues that you have identified.
+• Develop a research strategy to fill in any gaps in the research and to address any new issues that you have identified.